joy-prime/joy-types/README.md

 # The Joy' Type System, for Use in Clojure

 This library provides the entire [Joy Prime](https://github.com/joy-prime/joy-prime) (Joy') runtime type system for use in Clojure programs.
-Although Joy' provides additional language support, it deeply embraces its Clojure roots, and Clojure is a first-class client of the Joy' type system.
-This type system does reuse and modify concepts and terminology from Java, such as "class" and "interface", so the reader must deeply embrace namespacing!
+Although Joy' provides additional language support, Clojure is a first-class client of the Joy' type system.

 The Joy' type system is inspired by the alpha version of [Clojure spec](https://clojure.org/guides/spec).
 As with all offspring, however, this inspiration is evident partly in where Joy' took the same path